-Simplified Method for Everyone
+Simplified method for everyone

 The 30-minutes training course includes theory and practice.
 Presentations are accompanied by demonstration videos and images to facilitate understanding.
 Dummies and defibrillators are also employed during practice activities.

-- The use of an automated external defibrillator (AED)
+- use an automated external defibrillator (AED)